we3lab/eeco/docs/data_format.rst

 - **hour**: The hour for which this grid emissions value is relevant (0–23).
 - **co2_eq_kg_per_MWh**: The average grid emissions intensity for a given hour during a given calendar month, given in kg CO\ :sub:`2`\ e per MWh.

-Each row in the emmissions data corresponds to a different hourly average emissions intensity.
+Each row in the emissions data corresponds to a different hourly average emissions intensity.
-For example, There are 24 rows for January.
+For example, there are 24 rows for January.
 The row with month "1" and hour "0" represents the average emissions intensity from 00:00 - 00:59 across all days in January.

 The Scope 2 emissions data format used in this project is based on the following reference.